izengotita/tech-portfolio/docs/about.md

 title: About
 ---

+I am Isabella Zengotita, a freelance product manager.
+I like challenging problems to solve in the start-up world and traveling.
 You can start your "About" page with an elevator pitch, one or two sentences about you!
 The rest of this page page can include a little bit about yourself.
 Some things you